 - The food preparer should be healthy, without signs of infection (such as runny nose or cough).

 - Before preparing foods, wash hands thoroughly using warm, soapy water.

 - Foods should be eaten soon after preparation.
 Use caution if transporting food.

-- Cold foods need to be stored at less than 40 degrees Farenheit and hot foods need to be kept at greater than 140 degrees Farenheit.
+- Cold foods need to be stored at less than 40 degrees Fahrenheit and hot foods need to be kept at greater than 140 degrees Fahrenheit.

-- Reheat leftovers to greater than or equal to 165 degrees Farenheit (use caution with microwaves due to uneven heating).
+- Reheat leftovers to greater than or equal to 165 degrees Fahrenheit (use caution with microwaves due to uneven heating).

 - Perishable food stored at room temperature for more than two hours should be discarded.